-12.2.a.3. give the employee a minimum of fifteen (15) calendar days advance notice of the dismissal to allow the employee a reasonable time to reply to the dismissal in writing, or upon request to appear personally and reply to the appointing authority or his or her designee.

-The appointing authority shall file the reasons for dismissal and the reply, if any, with the Director.
-A predetermination conference and fifteen (15) days notice are not required when the public interests are best served by withholding the notice or when the cause of dismissal is gross misconduct.
+12.2.a.3. give the employee a minimum of fifteen (15) days' advance notice of the dismissal to allow the employee a reasonable time to reply to the dismissal in writing, or upon request to appear personally and reply to the appointing authority or his or her designee.
+Provided, that fifteen (15) days' advance notice is not required when the public interests are best served by withholding the notice or when the cause of dismissal is gross misconduct.

 12.2.b.
 An appointing authority may require that a classified employee dismissed for cause immediately vacate the workplace, or a classified employee dismissed for cause may elect to do so.
-If the appointing authority requires a dismissed employee to immediately vacate the workplace in lieu of working during the notice period, or if an employee who receives notice of dismissal elects to immediately vacate the workplace, the employee is entitled to receive severance pay attributable to the time he or she otherwise would have worked, up to a maximum of fifteen (15) calendar days after vacating the workplace.
+If the appointing authority requires a dismissed employee to immediately vacate the workplace in lieu of working during the notice period, or if an employee who receives notice of dismissal elects to immediately vacate the workplace, the employee is entitled to receive severance pay attributable to the time he or she otherwise would have worked, up to a maximum of fifteen (15) days after vacating the workplace.
+An appointing authority shall not provide severance pay when notice is withheld as provided in subdivision 12.2.a of this rule.
 Receipt of severance pay does not affect any other right to which the employee is entitled with respect to the dismissal.

 12.2.c.
-An appointing authority may dismiss an employee for job abandonment who is absent from work for more than three consecutive workdays or scheduled shifts without notice to the appointing authority of the reason for the absence as required by established agency policy.
-Consecutive scheduled workdays or scheduled shifts are determined without regard to scheduled days off that occur during the period of sick leave.
-Thus, annual leave, holidays, modified holiday observance, compensatory time, regularly scheduled days off, or any other time for which the employee was not scheduled to work during the period of absence shall not constitute a break when determining the three consecutive scheduled work days.
-The dismissal is effective fifteen (15) calendar days after the appointing authority notifies the employee of the dismissal.
-Under circumstances in which the term job abandonment becomes synonymous with the term resignation, an employee dismissed for job abandonment is not eligible for severance pay.
+An appointing authority may dismiss an employee for job abandonment who is absent from work for more than three (3) consecutive workdays or scheduled shifts without notice to the appointing authority of the reason for the absence as required by established agency policy.
+Consecutive scheduled workdays or scheduled shifts are determined without regard to scheduled days off that occur during the period of absence without notice.
+Thus, annual leave, holidays, modified holiday observance, compensatory time, regularly scheduled days off, or any other time for which the employee was not scheduled to work during the period of absence shall not constitute a break when determining the three (3) consecutive scheduled work days.
+The dismissal is effective fifteen (15) days after the appointing authority notifies the employee of the dismissal.
+Whereas job abandonment is synonymous with the term resignation, a predetermination conference is not required and an employee dismissed for job abandonment is not eligible for severance pay.

 12.2.d.
-In providing any employment verification or reference for a dismissed employee, or an employee who resigns in lieu of dismissal, the appointing authority must disclose that the separation was due to dismissal, or resignation in lieu of dismissal, and that the employee did not leave employment in good standing, and must comply with the disclosure requirements of W. Va.
-Code §55-7-18a.
+In providing any employment verification or reference to another appointing authority for a dismissed employee, or an employee who resigns in lieu of dismissal, the appointing authority shall disclose that the separation was due to dismissal, or resignation in lieu of dismissal, and that the employee did not leave employment in good standing and shall comply with the disclosure requirements of W. Va.
+Code § 55-7-18a.